saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-hierarchy.md

 ### Region -> Availablity Zone - > Data center
+> Minimum 3 zone per region
+> Zone can have one or more data centers

 ###### Region
-Two are more datacenters which somewhat closer in that region and connected with fiber cables.
+One or more datacenters which somewhat closer in that region and connected with fiber cables.
 Pricing may differe region to region. some features may not available in one region.
 Ex: Central US, West Europe, East Asia
+- Currently there are 55 regions available

 ##### Region pair
 Regions paired with another region.